Adam Leipzig

 Adam Leipzig is the CEO of Entertainment Media Partners, an American film and theatre producer and executive, as well as an author.
-As a former Disney executive, he supervised such films as Dead Poets Society (1989) and Honey, I Shrunk the Kids (1989).
-He went on to produce such films as Titus (1999), The Way Back (2010) and A Plastic Ocean (2016).
-While president of National Geographic Films, he acquired the international rights to March of the Penguins and created the US version, which won the Academy Award for Best Documentary Feature.
-He is the author of two books on film making.
+As a former Disney executive, he supervised films such as Dead Poets Society (1989) and Honey, I Shrunk the Kids (1989).
+Leipzig produced films such as Titus (1999), The Way Back (2010) and A Plastic Ocean (2016).
+While president of National Geographic Films, he acquired the international rights to March of the Penguins, and created the US version, which won the Academy Award for Best Documentary Feature.
+Leipzig authored two books on film making.

-Leipzig is credited with pioneering the art of turning nature documentaries into "box office gold" by upgrading the production values and voice over narrative.
+Leipzig is noted for contributing to the field of nature documentaries by implementing higher production standards and utilizing voice-over narration.

-Leipzig currently serves as CEO of MediaU, an online learning center in the domain of filmmaking and television.
-Leipzig is also Founder of Cultural Daily (former Cultural Weekly), a daily digital publication and media project for participatory civic journalism.
-He lectures in the MBA and Executive Education programs at the University of California Berkeley Haas School of Business.
+Leipzig is the current CEO of MediaU, an online learning center in the domain of filmmaking and television.
+He is a lecturer in the MBA and Executive Education programs at the University of California Berkeley Haas School of Business..

 Early life and education

-Adam Leipzig grew up in Reseda, Los Angeles, a neighborhood in San Fernando Valley, California.
+Leipzig was born around 1958 in Reseda, Los Angeles, a neighborhood in San Fernando Valley, California.
 He attended Yale University and graduated with a B.A. degree in literature in 1979.
 He also trained as Fellow in Arts and Public Policy at Coro Foundation.